Linda Calvey: Meeting Ronnie Cook and Daniel Reece

 Calvey met Ronnie Cook after the death of her husband Mickey.
-He was one of Mickey's associates before his death, and provided money to Calvey to support herself after Mickey's death.
+He was one of Mickey's associates before his death, and provided money to Calvey to support her after Mickey's death.
 According to Calvey, Cook soon became controlling, having say over what she wore and trailing her when she went out with friends.
 After Calvey declined Cook's marriage proposal, she said he threatened to hurt her son.
 Cook was sentenced to 16 years in prison for taking part in an armed robbery at some point after.

 Calvey was introduced to Daniel Reece by a friend of Cook, Brian Thorogood, who thought Reece could use the support after Reece's son had been killed in a traffic accident while Reece was in prison.
 The friendship between the two then developed into a relationship.
 She also then cheated on Cook with Thorogood.

 Murder of Ronnie Cook

 In late 1990, around 18 months after being paroled from her armed robbery sentence, Calvey paid criminal associate Daniel Reece £10,000 to kill Ronnie Cook.
 However, he lost his nerve at the last minute and Calvey picked up the gun herself, shooting the victim at point blank range, whilst he knelt in front of her.
 He suffered horrific and fatal injuries to the head on the second shot; the blast also broke his neck.
 A neighbour had heard Calvey shout "kneel" before a shot rang out.
 The allegation that Calvey had killed Cook was supported by Reece, as well as gangster Frankie Fraser, who said Calvey did it so Cook would not find out she had been spending some of his money.
 At Calvey's trial, the prosecuting attorney said Cook's motive was to "simplify the rather dangerous and complex” state of her personal affairs — referring to her romances with Reece and Thorogood.
 Cook was due for full release from prison at the time and so would soon have discovered how Calvey, on whom he had lavished gifts and money, had cheated on him and become the lover of Reece and Thorogood.
 He also would have found that she had spent the cash he had entrusted to her.
 Reece testified to police: "I couldn't kill him.
 I shot to his side.
 I froze.
 Linda took the gun from me.
 She shot him in the head."
 The claim that he had shot him to his side first was supported by the fact that Cook was found to have a bullet wound to the arm.
 Calvey's footprints were also found next to the body, indicating she was present in the room at the shooting.
 On the day of the murder, Calvey had driven to HM Prison Maidstone to pick up Cook, who was on day release at the end of his sentence, and took him to her home, knowing a gunman would be there to murder him.
 He was shot only about half an hour after he had been collected by Calvey from the prison.